albertodsandoval/albertodsandoval.github.io/_posts/2025-2-13-max-zigzags.md

   - Proofs
 ---

-This blog post will explain my logic behind my solution for the Max Zig-Zag problem in an array of integers.
-The problem was assigned to us by Professor John Noga in the COMP 482 Algorithms course offered at CSUN.
+This blog post will explre the logic behind my solution for the Max Zig-Zag problem in an array of integers I will also dive into the thought processes and challenges I faced when trying to identify an algorithm to solve it.
+The problem was assigned to us by Professor John Noga's COMP 482 (Algorithm Design and Analysis) course offered at CSUN.

 ## The Problem (Max Zig-Zags)